-29. Control systems
+Control systems.

-- (1) The Chief Registrar shall ensure that proper control systems exist for safe keeping of assets and that - (a) Preventative mechanisms are in place to eliminate theft, security threats, losses, wastage and misuse; - (b) Movement and conditions of assets can be tracked; and - (c) Stock levels are at an optimum and economical level. - (2) The Chief Registrar shall put in place proper processes and procedures both electronic and manual for the effective, efficient, economical and transparent use of the Fund's assets. - (3) The Chief Registrar shall be responsible for the proper custody, care and use of inventories under control of the Judiciary. - (4) Accountability shall only be discharged when inventories have been- - (a) consumed in the course of business and records to show that such inventories have been consumed are available. - (b) worn out in the normal course of public business and removed from the stores records and has been approved by Chief Registrar or they have been disposed off in accordance with the Public Procurement and Asset Disposal Act, 2015 (No. 33 of 2015); or - (c) lost, stolen, destroyed, damaged or rendered unserviceableother than by fair wear and tear, and is removed from the store's record. - (6) If the Chief Registrar is satisfied that the retention of any inventories is no longer in the public interest, the Chief Registrar may authorize disposal in accordance with the Public Procurement and Asset Disposal Act, 2015. - (7) the Chief Registrar shall report annually to the Commission any removal and disposal from the store's record under sub-regulation (6). - (8) Where the Chief Registrar has reason to believe that any officer - (a) has received an inventory and has not duly handed it over; - (b) has received an inventory for which the person is accountable but has not duly accounted for it; or - (c) has in hand an inventory which has not duly been applied to the purpose for which they were collected, the Chief Registrar shall serve a notice upon the said officer requesting that within a time specified in the notice, the officer shall pay for, account for, or apply the inventory and the officer shall submit to the Chief Registrar satisfactory evidence that this has been done.
+- (a) preventative mechanisms are in place to eliminate theft, security threats, losses, wastage and misuse; - (b) movement and conditions of assets can be tracked; and - (c) stock levels are at an optimum and economical level. - (2) The Chief Registrar shall put in place proper processes and procedures, both electronic and manual, for the effective, efficient, economical and transparent use of the Fund's assets. - (3) The Chief Registrar shall be responsible for the proper custody, care and use of inventories under the control of the Judiciary. - (4) Accountability shall only be discharged when inventories have been- - (a) consumed in the ordinary course of business and records to show that such inventories have been consumed are available; - (b) worn out in the normal course of public business and removed from the stores records and has been approved by Chief Registrar or they have been disposed off in accordance with the Public Procurement and Asset Disposal Act, 2015; or

+(c) lost, stolen, destroyed, damaged or rendered unserviceable other than by fair wear and tear, and is removed from the store's record.
+(5) If the Chief Registrar is satisfied that the retention of any inventories is no longer in the public interest, the Chief Registrar may authorize disposal in accordance with the Public Procurement and Asset Disposal Act, 2015.

+- (6) The Chief Registrar shall report annually to the Commission any removal and disposal from the store's record under subregulation (5). - (7) Where the Chief Registrar has reason to believe that any judicial officer or Judiciary staff- - (a) has received an inventory and has not duly handed it over; - (b) has received an inventory for which the person is accountable but has not duly accounted for it; or - (c) has in hand inventory which has not duly been applied to the purpose for which it was collected, the Chief Registrar shall serve a notice upon the said judicial officer or Judiciary staff requesting that within a time specified in the notice, he or she shall pay for, account for, or apply the inventory and the he or she shall submit to the Chief Registrar satisfactory evidence that this has been done.